-Governments should begin their OGP national action plans by sharing existing efforts related to their chosen grand challenge(s), including specific open government strategies and ongoing programs.
+Governments should begin their OGP national action plans by sharing existing efforts related to their chosen grand challenge (s), including specific open government strategies and ongoing programs.
 Action plans should then set out governments' OGP commitments, which stretch government practice beyond its current baseline with respect to the relevant grand challenge.
 These commitments may build on existing efforts, identify new steps to complete ongoing reforms, or initiate action in an entirely new area.
 Commitments in country action plans should be ambitious in nature.
 An ambitious commitment is defined as one that, once completed, will show a demonstrable advancement from action plan to action plan in the grand challenge areas proposed by OGP through openness, transparency, civic participation, and accountability.
 In the context of pre-existing commitments, ambition is defined as expediting the time frame for completion of the stated goals of a commitment.

-OGP commitments are to be structured around a set of five "grand challenges" that governments face.
 OGP recognizes that all countries start from different baselines.
 Countries are charged with selecting the grand challenges and related concrete commitments that most relate to their unique country contexts.
 No action plan, standard, or specific commitments are to be forced on any country.